usgs/wdfn-blog/content/pivot.md

 | B    | 2020-01-04 | Phosphorus |      4|
 | B    | 2020-01-04 | Nitrate    |      1|

-The “names\_to” argument is the name given to the column that is populated from the wide column names (so, the chemical names).
-The “values\_to” is the column name for the values populated from the chemical columns.
+The "names\_to" argument is the name given to the column that is populated from the wide column names (so, the chemical names).
+The "values\_to" is the column name for the values populated from the chemical columns.

-Let’s make a more complicated wide data that now has the “Phosphorus” and “Nitrate” measured values, but also has “Phosphorus” and “Nitrate” remark codes:
+Let’s make a more complicated wide data that now has the "Phosphorus" and "Nitrate" measured values, but also has "Phosphorus" and "Nitrate" remark codes:

 ``` r
 df_with_rmks <- data.frame(